Highlights of this tour

 - Private tour Herculaneum

-- Two hours private licensed guide
+- Three hours private licensed guide

 When Vesuvius erupted in 79 AD, more was wiped off the map than just the famous Pompeii.
 On the other side of Mount Vesuvius, about 17 km from Pompeii, there was Herculaneum.
 A small town with about 5,000 residents.
 Herculaneum was quickly covered by a thick layer of lava and mud, while Pompeii endured a crushing layer of lava and ash.